poidl/elephancy/README.md

 # elephancy

-A beginner's excercise in Go.
+A beginner's excercise in full-stack development.

 Elephancy is a tiny content display system.
-Currently, notable features are:
+The objective of this project is to learn something about

-* reinvents the wheel
+* http
-* ugly hack
+* server-side programming (currently Go)
-* needs restructuring
+* client-side programming (Typescript/Javascript)

-It can only get better:)
+* possibly data bases in the future

 ### Instructions